 Advanced Metering Technology FAQ

-DVEC currently uses a Federal Communications Commission-approved electronic read transmitter (ERT) installed with the meter.
+DVEC currently uses a Federal Communications Commission (FCC) approved encoder receiver transmitter (ERT) installed with the meter.
 The ERT securely transmits meter data when prompted by a proprietary hand-held computer.
 The hand-held computer is able to receive the secure signal data and store it in its internal memory.
 When the meter reader returns to the office, the meter reading data is transfered to our billing system, and bills are calculated based upon the obtained meter readings.

 Here are a few frequently asked questions about AMR technology.